coockoo/knowledgebase/programming.md

 Instead of planning to be extendable, it plans to be simple and replaceable, and get the job done.
 Extendable can be added later.

+### Relational databases

+**First normal form** can be described as making sure the tables are not sparse.

+- every cell contains one and only one atomic value (no arrays, no nulls);
+- every row distinct (existence of primary key PK);

+Moving the repeats and all the optional content to other tables.
+If we store data like this, then we know everything is not NULL.

+_note_ This is interesting, as during SELECT complex query will be needed where will be `null`s, or multiple queries, which is not good due to I/O bottlenecks.
+`UPDATE`s look easier, as there won't be `null`s.
+Also write becomes faster.
+Theoretically.

+**Second normal form** is about trying to pull out columns that don't depend on only a part of the PK.

+- 1NF
+- remove columns that depend only on part of the PK;

+**Third normal form** is about all the attributes (e.g. database columns) are functionally dependent on solely a key.

+- 2NF
+- remove transitive dependencies;

+**Boyce-Codd normal form** is a bit stricter version of 3NF

+- 3NF
+- remove functional dependencies;

+**Domain knowledge normal form** adjusts data structure to your domain.
+It allows removing some unnecessarily stored data.

+All of this normalizations is about splitting data and trying to replace arrays/nulls/duplication with relations.
+It's up to you to decide how far to go when normalizing, as it adds complexity too.

 [grug]: https://grugbrain.dev/
 [tao]: https://www.mit.edu/~xela/tao.html